StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Lifecycle-Events.md

 ### Failure notification

-#### Email Notifications:

-Send automated emails to designated technical contact email including details about the failure, such as the webhook URL, error message, and timestamp.
+Send automated emails to a designated technical contact email including details about the failure, such as the webhook URL, error message, and timestamp.

 ## Cloudmatrix Event Types